jalexmatey/ubuntu-home-server-infra/README.md

 1. Run `ansible-playbook ./update.yml`.

-### Deploying the docker containers to a server
+### Deploying the containers to a server

-1. Run `ansible-playbook ./docker-containers.yml`.
+1. Run `ansible-playbook ./containers.yml`.

 ## Roadmap